 Network.
 The leads are instrumental in promoting and supporting

 Please contact us

-if you are interested in training or want the details of your local
+if you would like the details of your local or faculty

 If you have any queries/questions about mentoring or would like

 to join our network of interested individuals, please contact us at

 the Royal College of Psychiatrists, via email: firstname.lastname@example.org, or by